pencer-io/pencer-io.github.io/_posts/2020-06-08-ctf-thm-django.md

 ---
-title: "Walk-through of Introduction To Django from TryHackMe"
+title: "Walk-through of Intro To Django from TryHackMe"
 header:
   teaser: /assets/images/2020-06-07-22-39-46.png
 toc: true